privy-open-source/design-system/src/styleguide/check-radio/index.md

     </template>
   </Checkbox>
 </div>
-<Caption class="!text-subtle">Usage: This component indicate that the option is being selected and hovered.</Caption>
+<Caption class="!text-subtle dark:!text-dark-subtle">Usage: This component indicate that the option is being selected and hovered.</Caption>

 ### Selection Type